banks1990/modular-music-visualizer/README.md

 Note: on Windows you might need to replace `python` with `python.exe` if using PowerShell (recommended) or CMD (I'm not completely sure btw)

 Another point is that directories on Windows uses `\` instead of (what everything else uses) `/`, Python should convert those automatically but maybe not within the shell, like: `.\path\to\executable.exe` instead of `./path/to/executable.exe`, the second one might not run.
+This does not apply on the Python scripts as it'll auto convert `/` to `\\`.

 ### Install Python 64 bits (REQUIRED) and FFmpeg